Angle of Vision: Storytelling on the cosmic tide?

 Digital Story Sustainability Workshop

-We are excited to be joined by a number of experts in heritage and storytelling for our symposium who will contribute as guest speakers.
+We were delighted to be joined by a number of experts in heritage and storytelling for our symposium who contributed as guest speakers.
 Please see information about our guest speakers below.

 Dr Valentina Bold is an internationally recognised expert on Scottish community heritage.
 She works freelance, currently as Heritage Officer for the Crichton Trust, and Lead Researcher for Food Heritage Scotland, capturing Scotland's food and drink stories.
 Formerly a senior academic, Valentina's previous projects include StoryScape, using stories to communicate place-based heritage, in Shetland, Aberdeenshire, Skye and Galloway, co-directed with storytellers Lawrence Tulloch and Stanley Robertson and archaeologist Michael Given.
 Valentina has published almost one hundred items, including books, articles and digital products.
 Her CD-Rom, Northern Folk: Living Traditions of North East Scotland, co-edited with Tom McKean, featured storytellers through film and audio-recorded clips, alongside materials from galleries and museums.